ronaldkonjer/email/README.md

 Remember, your CSS has already been inlined, so you don't need to do that step manually.

 You will also need to upload your images from the `/dist/img/` folder to whatever email marketing service you use.

+### Tripolis article types field implementation

+In the '/Data/' directory there are two subdirectories.
+Use the '/dev/' directory for plain text Strings to fill the EJB template in the html mail template on Grunt Serve.
+Use the '/dist/' directory to refer with the same EJB template fields to the Tripolis article types fields.

 ### Email Testing